Willie Revillame: Child abuse case

-On March 12, 2011, a "macho dance" by an apparently unhappy six-year-old boy while the Dr. Dre song "The Next Episode" is being played on the background on Revillame's primetime show, Willing Willie resulted in criticism, including the Philippine Department of Social Welfare and Development describing it as a case of child abuse.
+On March 12, 2011, a "macho dance" by an apparently unhappy six-year-old boy while the Dr. Dre song "The Next Episode" played on the background on Revillame's primetime show, Willing Willie resulted in criticism.
+The Philippine Department of Social Welfare and Development described it as a case of child abuse.
 Revillame "sincerely and deeply" apologized for the segment, "which viewers may have found offensive or in bad taste."
 The Commission on Human Rights pursued an investigation of the program for violating the law.

 In October 2015, the Court of Appeals allowed the arrest and prosecution of Revillame over the case.
 Atty.
 Nards de Vera, lawyer of Revillame, clarified in a GMA News article that Revillame has already posted the bail for the two cases in September 2013, and does not need the warrant of arrest served against his client.

-On April 11, 2016, the 3rd division of the Court of Appeal (CA) had affirmed the Regional Trial Court Quezon City Judge Roberto Buenaventura Decision.
+On April 11, 2016, the 3rd division of the Court of Appeal (CA) had affirmed the Regional Trial Court Quezon City Judge Roberto Buenaventura's decision.
 The CA said that Judge Buenaventura hadn't committed no grave abuse of discretion.
-In the CA's Decision, written by Justice Maria Luisa Quijano-Padilla, on the arrest and to bring to trial Revillame, they said, "as there is probable cause for the petitioner's commission of a crime, his arrest and arraignment should now ensue so that this case may properly proceed to trial, where the merits of both parties' evidence and allegations may be weighed."
+In the CA's Decision, written by Justice Maria Luisa Quijano-Padilla, on the arrest and to bring Revillame to trial, they said, "as there is probable cause for the petitioner's commission of a crime, his arrest and arraignment should now ensue so that this case may properly proceed to trial, where the merits of both parties' evidence and allegations may be weighed."